Gin Lee: 2015–2016: New label, Chinese singing competitions, and beGin

-In a 2017 interview, Gin Lee spoke about her time after her BMA contract ended, "In the first year of not having a label, I felt helpless and powerless.
+In a 2017 interview, Lee spoke about her time after her BMA contract ended, "In the first year of not having a label, I felt helpless and powerless.
 I wanted to go on but I didn’t know how to."
 She referred to that time period as her "dark time", having financial troubles, and had doubts on whether to stay in the music industry.
 "I have learned that sometimes you just need a struggle to establish a stronger faith," Gin Lee said.
-It was rumoured in December 2014 that Gin Lee has signed with Universal Music Hong Kong in a 2 million HKD record deal for three years.
+It was rumoured in December 2014 that Lee has signed with Universal Music Hong Kong in a 2 million HKD record deal for three years.
 Both Lee and Eric Kwok have stated in interviews that Kwok introduced Lee to Universal Music senior manager Duncan Wong.

-In August 2015, Gin Lee made her appearance on Chinese singing competition The Voice of China (season 4) in the fourth blind audition, singing Kit Chan's "Heartache".
+In August 2015, Lee made her appearance on Chinese singing competition The Voice of China (season 4) in the fourth blind audition, singing Kit Chan's "Heartache".
 She earned the approval of coaches Na Ying and Jay Chou, and joined Jay Chou's team.
-Gin Lee advanced to the Top 10 round, ultimately placing ninth overall, and third on Jay Chou's team.
-In November of the same year, after being recommended by Hong Kong singer Sandy Lam, Gin Lee appeared in another singing competition 中國之星, performing 天黑黑 by Stefanie Sun.
+Lee advanced to the Top 10 round, ultimately placing ninth overall, and third on Jay Chou's team.
+In November of the same year, after being recommended by Hong Kong singer Sandy Lam, Lee appeared in another singing competition 中國之星, performing 天黑黑 by Stefanie Sun.